meilisearch/specifications/text/0059-geo-search.md

 ## 3. Future Possibilities

-- Add built-in filter to filter documents within `polygon` and `bounding-box`.
 - Handling array of geo points in the document object.
 - Handling multiple geo formats for the `_geo` field. e.g. "{lat},{lng}", a geohash etc.
 - Handling distance in other formats (like the imperial format). **It's easy to implement on the user side though.**